About 64% of corn production goes to animal feed. This is a 3-year average from 2022-2024.

 Tom Capehart, USDA Economic Research Service (2013), p.
 2.

-Weighting each country’s market share by the percent of corn used for feed, ~69% of exported corn goes to animal feed in these top 10 countries.[3]
-We assume that the share of corn used for animal feed in the other export markets (outside of the top 10) is about the same and therefore use 69% as the amount of all corn exports used for feed.
-Therefore ~11% of all corn disappearance was exported for feed.[4]
+Weighting each country’s market share by the percent of corn used for feed, ~68% of exported corn goes to animal feed in these top 10 countries.[3]
+We assume that the share of corn used for animal feed in the other export markets (8% of volume outside of the top 10) is about the same and therefore use 68% as the amount of all corn exports used for feed.
+Therefore ~12% of all corn disappearance was exported for feed.

-USDA Foreign Agricultural Service, Production, Supply and Distribution (PS&D) database, reporting period January 2024 for year 2023.
+USDA Foreign Agricultural Service, Production, Supply and Distribution (PS&D) database, reporting period August 2025 for year 2024.
 [Analysis: Grains/Corn/Countries and calculating feed & residual use (in metric tons) as a percentage of total consumption.
-Corn used as feed in top 10 countries = 28,990,130 metric tons / 42,211,224 metric tons of total U.S. corn exports to the top 10 countries]
+Corn used as feed in top 10 countries = 38,641,840 metric tons / 57,118,500 metric tons of total U.S. corn exports to the top 10 countries.]

 Corn silage is a forage crop, roughly a 50:50 blend of stems and leaves to grain, used primarily to feed dairy cows but also used as feed on some beef cattle operations.[1,2] It is generally seen as a separate cropping system, but a “producer may decide partway through the season to harvest the corn crop as silage, rather than wait to harvest as grain, depending on market and weather conditions.”[3]

-Penn State Extension (2001) Corn Silage Production and Management, https://extension.psu.edu/corn-silage-production-and-management [“Corn silage is roughly 50:50 blend of grass stem and leaves to grain, and is considered by nutritionists and farmers a forage crop for ruminants, primarily dairy cows.”]
+Penn State Extension (2001) Corn Silage Production and Management. [“Corn silage is roughly 50:50 blend of grass stem and leaves to grain, and is considered by nutritionists and farmers a forage crop for ruminants, primarily dairy cows.”]

 Dr. Jason Smith, Univ. of Tennessee Inst.
 Of Agriculture (2019) Corn Silage for Beef Cattle, 2019 Tri-State Beef Conference, Blountville, TN.